 Sonic State is a UK media outlet, and they had a podcast where they were talking about audio stuff.
-Dave Spiers, one of the creators of GForce, was a user of RX, and he said “You can make a selections in RX, and that could become it’s own synth “.
+Dave Spiers, one of the creators of GForce, was a user of RX, and he said “You can make selections in RX that could become their own synth “.
 So that podcast led us to collaborate with Dave and GForce to create Iris.
 The whole thing stemmed from customers who used RX for sound design, even though it’s a repair tool.
 So we took that a step further and thought, “How do we make this into an instrument? “.